Goldfield, Nevada: In popular culture

 Parts of the cult classic 1971 car chase movie Vanishing Point were filmed in Goldfield, and it was the site of the fictitious radio station "KOW", and the DJ "Super-Soul".

-Parts of Goldfield, and also parts of nearby Tonopah, Nevada, served as the fictional town of Baxter, California in the 1998 film Desert Blue.
+Parts of Goldfield, and also parts of nearby Tonopah, served as the fictional town of Baxter, California, in the 1998 film Desert Blue.

 The town was featured in two episodes of State Trooper, Rod Cameron's syndicated television series that aired from 1956 to 1959.